yankay/llm-d-modelservice/CONTRIBUTING.md

 1. [Sign your commits](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits)
 2. [Sign-off your commits](https://git-scm.com/docs/git-commit#Documentation/git-commit.txt-code--signoffcode)
-3. Ensure that the `make verify` command runs successfully to validate your changes
+3. Ensure that the `make lint`, `make verify` command runs successfully to validate your changes
 4. Update the version number in the [`charts/llm-d-modelservice/Chart.yaml`](charts/llm-d-modelservice/Chart.yaml) file using [semantic versioning](https://semver.org/).
 Follow the `X.Y.Z` format so the nature of the changes is reflected in the chart.